 Dear Tulane Community,

-Between the World and Me is a letter to the author’s teenaged son about the feelings, symbolism and realities associated with being black in the United States.
-The Reading Project committee, made up of students, faculty, and staff, selected this book for its beautiful prose and its poignant message, reflecting Tulane’s commitment to diversity, inclusion, and the exploration of race.
-The committee hopes that the book will foster meaningful discussions about empathy for others, appreciating the fundamental differences in the ways people are treated, and our shared human experience.
+Vengeance will push our students to think critically about the justice system, the crisis of mass incarceration, and race in the United States.
+The Reading Project committee, comprised of faculty, students, and staff, selected this novel for its timeliness, beautiful and challenging prose, and its examination of “truth” from a philosophical, psychological, and legal standpoint.
+The committee hopes that the book will foster meaningful discussions about empathy for others, the power of community, and our shared human experience.

 Michael A. Fitts